szjani/predaddy/README.md

 ### Interceptors

-It's possible to extend bus behaviour when messages are being dispatched to message handlers.
-HandlerInterceptor objects wrap the concrete dispatch process and are able to modify that.
-It is usable for logging, using transactions, etc.
+It's possible to extend bus behaviour when messages are being dispatched to message handlers. `HandlerInterceptor` objects wrap the concrete dispatch process and are able to modify that.
+It is usable for logging, transactions, etc.

 There is one builtin interceptor: `TransactionInterceptor`.
-If you pass it to a `MessageBus`, all message dispatch process will be wrapped into a transaction.
+If you pass it to a `MessageBus`, all message dispatch processes will be wrapped into a separated transaction.

 ### AnnotationBasedCommandBus

-This kind of message bus uses annotation based configuration, and `TransactionInterceptor` is already registered.
-Message objects must implement `Command` interface.
-The typehint in the handler method must exactly the same as the command object's type.
+This kind of message bus uses annotation based configuration, and `TransactionInterceptor` is already registered. `Message` objects must implement `Command` interface.
+The typehint in the handler method must be exactly the same as the command object's type.

 ### AnnotationBasedEventBus

-This message bus implementation is annotation based, use the default typehint handling (subclass handling, etc.).
+This message bus implementation is annotation based, uses the default typehint handling (subclass handling, etc.).
 Message objects must implement `Event` interface.

 ### Mf4phpMessageBus

-If you raise events in your domain models, then I bet you want to dispatch these events if and only if the already started transaction finishes successful.
-It means that the events bust be buffered until the commit is executed properly.
+If you raise events in your domain models, then I bet that you want to dispatch these events if and only if the already started transaction has finished successfully.
+It means that the events must be buffered until the commit is executed properly.
 This feature is already implemented in another library called mf4php. `Mf4phpMessageBus` wraps a `MessageDispatcher` which can be an instance of
 `TransactedMessageDispatcher`.
-One of the available implementation of it is `TransactedMemoryMessageDispatcher` which is synchronized solution.
+One of the available implementations of it is `TransactedMemoryMessageDispatcher`, which is a synchronized solution.
 Unfortunately, PHP does not support threads so it's not easy to achieve asynchronous processing.
 However, there is a Beanstalk based mf4php implementation which supports both transaction based and asynchronous event processing.